-Aesthetica Art Prize Finalists Exhibition 24 March to 4 June 2023 York Art Gallery
+Aesthetica Art Prize Finalists Exhibition 2023 York Art Gallery

 @aestheticamag